zmckenney/Movie-Roster/README.md

-# PickFlick
+# MoviePicks
-App name is now MoviePicks.
-First app in the Udacity Nanodegree Program.
+First app in the Udacity Nanodegree Program used for Project 1 and 2.

 Please add your API key to the class MovieFragment directly below the TODO which I have created to make it easier to find.